Rank Dynamics for Functional Data: Introduction

 While functional data cannot be ordered, they are time-indexed and a total ordering exists cross-sectionally at each fixed time.
 This can be utilized to transform functional data into trajectories that consist of ranks, viewed as functions of time.
 Of interest then is the modeling of the ranks of individuals and their patterns over time.
-In this paper we discuss statistical tools to study such rank dynamics.
-In particular, we introduce a decomposition model for rank dynamics, where we show that rank derivatives can be naturally decomposed into two components, corresponding to a population and an individual contribution to the rank evolution, respectively.
-A simple example occurs when the scores of the population improve overall, but a particular individual stays the same, say a runner maintains a certain level of speed but the population of runners at large is getting faster---then the individual runner's rank will drop within the population, even though the runner does not perform worse than before.
+In this paper, we discuss statistical tools to study such rank dynamics.
+In particular, we introduce a novel decomposition for rank dynamics, where we show that rank derivatives can be naturally decomposed into two components, corresponding to a population and an individual contribution to the rank evolution, respectively.
+A simple example for the effect of the population on individual ranks occurs when the scores of the population improve overall, but a particular individual stays the same, say a runner maintains a certain level of speed but the population of runners at large is getting faster --- then the individual runner's rank will drop within the population, even though the individual's performance is not worse than before.

-As rank dynamics depends on the interplay between individual and population changes and makes reference to the cross-sectional population at each time $t$ where functional values are obtained, rank dynamics is quite different from more common dynamics models in functional data analysis, where only the time dynamics of individuals viewed by themselves are the focus of interest interest, with the associated notions of derivatives of observed trajectories and empirical dynamics.
+As rank dynamics depend on the interplay between individual and population changes and make reference to the cross-sectional population at each time $t$ where functional values are obtained, rank dynamics is quite different from common dynamic models in functional data analysis, where only the time dynamics of individuals viewed by themselves are the focus, with the associated notions of derivatives of observed trajectories and empirical dynamics.
 These previous approaches could be characterized as dynamics learning from functional data, and include derivative principal components, identification of differential equations, and dynamic regression modeling \cp{rams:02:2,wu:05,rams:07,wang:08:2, wang:08:3, hegl:09,mull:10:2,mull:18:6}.